Legacy Track of the Week: THE CARTERS - FRIENDS

 THE CARTERS - APESHIT

-“Tell the Grammy's fuck that 0 for 8 shit, have you ever seen the crowd goin apeshit? (rah)” You already know how we feel about the Grammys, yet for that reason we already know the Grammys love these type of moments and are more than ready to reward the Carter family back for this type of recognition alone.
+“Tell the Grammy's fuck that 0 for 8 shit, have you ever seen the crowd goin apeshit? (rah)” You already know how we feel about the Grammys, yet for that reason, we already know the Grammys love these types of moments and are more than ready to reward the Carter family back for this type of recognition alone.
 The story here however revolves around two things: 1) this Pharrell produced record is undeniably thus far the song of the summer, and 2) inexplicably everything other than Jay’s verse was written by Migos, and that includes Beyonce’s hook AND her verses, which legitimately were penned by none other than Offset and Quavo.
 An interesting (and on paper somewhat unnecessary) collaboration that works way better than expected, and ultimately what’s clear is that Beyonce has a much better voice (and for that matter is a much better rapper) than all three of the Migos brothers combined.
-Beyonce & Jay FLEX 💪💪💪 all over this record complete with the groundbreaking music video that somehow was filmed in The Louvre, yes that’s the real Mona Lisa watching 21st century art at it’s finest.
+Beyonce & Jay FLEX 💪💪💪 all over this record complete with the groundbreaking music video that somehow was filmed in The Louvre, yes that’s the real Mona Lisa watching 21st century art at its finest

 THE CARTERS - SUMMER